-Creamy and savory, this conchiglie pasta in cauliflower béchamel sauce with kale and corn is as yummy as it is healthy.
-The creamy and light béchamel sauce is dairy-free, vegan and oil-free, so feel free to drench your pasta with it.
+Creamy and savory, this shell pasta in cauliflower béchamel sauce with kale and corn is a yummy, veggie-packed dinner.
+The light and silky béchamel sauce is dairy-free, vegan and oil-free, so feel free to drench your pasta with it.

 Want to save this post?